atsheehan/curriculum/lessons/guess-the-number-javascript/guess-the-number-javascript.md

 ### Instructions

-JavaScript is a client side, interpreted programming language.
-In this mission, we'll study JavaScript and how we can use it to write some basic programs.

-In this exercise, we'll build an implementation of our Guess The Number game using the `alert` and `prompt` functions of JavaScript.
+Build an implementation of "Guess The Number" using the `alert` and `prompt` functions of JavaScript.

-### Instructions

 #### Setup